Fiscal Management

 The official statements accompanying debt issues, certified annual financial reports, annual fiscal audits, and continuing disclosure statements will meet the standards articulated by the appropriate regulatory body including but not limited to the Municipal Securities Rulemaking Board (MSRB), the Government Accounting Standards Board (GASB), and the Internal Revenue Service (IRS).
 The district may hire a consultant to assist with continuing disclosure statements as required by state and federal regulatory bodies.
 Any significant financial reports affecting or commenting upon the district will be forwarded to rating agencies and any material events will be reported.

 The issuance of securities subjects the district to regulation and risk regarding disclosure provided to investors.
 The district is committed to providing timely, accurate, and complete disclosure.
-The district shall assess the risk based on the type of security being issued and the type of offering contemplated, and shall hire third-party professional experts in their field to assist the district with the bond sale process and assist with risk mitigation.
+The district shall assess the risk based on the type of security being issued and the type of offering contemplated and shall hire third-party professional experts in their field to assist the district with the bond sale process and assist with risk mitigation.

 In the event that the district is selling securities in a full public offering, the district shall engage legal counsel (whether bond counsel, disclosure counsel, or both) whose engagement shall include an opinion (often called a 10b-5 opinion) regarding the accuracy and completeness of the offering materials (often called the bond official statement).
 Bond counsel’s legal opinion shall cover all material legal and tax-related representations of the district.

-The district shall weigh the merits and costs of hiring other third party professionals including financial advisors, underwriters, bank trustees, registrar and paying agent, and continuing disclosure dissemination agents on a case by case basis.
+The district shall weigh the merits and costs of hiring other third-party professionals including financial advisors, underwriters, bank trustees, registrar and paying agent, and continuing disclosure dissemination agents on a case-by-case basis.
 The district notes that each potential professional offers specific skill sets not generally available to the district that may be advantageous to the district with respect to the specific offering being contemplated.

 Adopted: 12/13